Well-balanced treatment of gravity in astrophysical fluid dynamics simulations at low Mach numbers: Discretization

 This way, $\fapdiff$ can be defined with a significantly higher cut-off Mach number (typically around \num{e-1}) compared to $f_a$.
 This prevents stability issues, which can occur at locally very low Mach numbers when $1/\fapdiff$ becomes exceedingly large.
 We use this modified scheme in the presented tests and refer to it as \ausm.
 Still even this scheme is struggling with maintaining a simple hydrostatic stratification as shown in \cref{sec:hystattest}.

-Note that the role of the effect of the pressure diffusion is altered by combining \ausm with any of the \wbing methods described in the following: Well-balancing techniques lead to an exact reconstruction of the hydrostatic pressure.
-Only the non-hydrostatic pressure deviations are captured by the reconstruction and given to the numerical flux.
-Hence, when \wbing is applied, the pressure diffusion acts on the non-hydrostatic pressure only.
+It is important to note that the role of the effect of the pressure diffusion is altered by combining \ausm with any of the \wbing methods described in the following: Well-balancing techniques lead to an exact reconstruction of the hydrostatic pressure.
+Only the nonhydrostatic pressure deviations are captured by the reconstruction and given to the numerical flux.
+Hence, when \wbing is applied, the pressure diffusion acts on the nonhydrostatic pressure only.

+We define a corresponding basic scheme called \ausmp by setting $\Mcut=\Mpcut=1$.
+This scheme does have high dissipation at low Mach numbers and we just use it to assess the interaction of the various \wbd schemes with low Mach number flux functions.